 Now I have chosen my Web Hosting what do I do?

-First of all you need to decide what you want to do with your website.
+First of all, you need to decide what you want to do with your website.
 If you want to publish content then you might want to consider setting up a CMS like WordPress, Drupal or Joomla.
-If you want to delve into creating your own website then you need to consider whether you want start coding your own website or do it the WYSIWYG way.
+If you want to delve into creating your own website then you need to consider whether you want to start coding your own website or do it the WYSIWYG way.

 Benefits of Choosing WYSIWYG

 If you are a newbie to web design or have been hiding under a rock for the past decade.
 WYSIWYG stands for ‘What You See Is What You Get’ This is software that is developed for you to design and control the look of your website without having to write a single line of code.
 Sounds good yeah!
-Unfortunately there are drawbacks.
+Unfortunately, there are drawbacks.
 Commercial software can be very expensive and it may also produce unwanted excess invalid code.
-You will still need to learn the basics elements of web design to truly get the most out of the software.
+You will still need to learn the basic elements of web design to truly get the most out of the software.
 If you are a visual person that wants speed then you may want to pursue the WYSIWYG option.

 Benefits of Choosing WordPress or Any Other CMS

 I will use WordPress as an example as it is one of the most popular CMSs.
 With WordPress, you can create content without focusing on the design aspect as there are thousands of WordPress themes and frameworks out there but the cons are you haven’t added your little bit of inspiration to that design as you would if you hand-coded your own website.

 WordPress is truly excellent at delivering content but you may not appear the way you want it to.
 You of course could install WordPress and tweak or create a theme you like to make it appeal better but you would still need to learn the basics of web design and the WP API which may be tough to get your head around if you are a newbie.
 If you simply want to have a 6-page website of static content, then WordPress may be a little overkill.